mozsearch/mozsearch/docs/aws.md

 down (but does not destroy) the EC2 indexer instance.
 The instance can be debugged by starting it up again from the AWS console and logging into it via ssh.

+Even on successful runs, the index log is grepped for warning lines, and an email is sent to the searchfox mailing list containing these warnings.
+Warnings are "recoverable errors" in that the indexing completed with a new deployment, but some part of the functionality may be missing due to an error that needs fixing.